San Jose Construction Accident Attorney

 Construction workers perform long hours of physical labor and operate heavy machinery.
 When accidents happen on a construction site, the potential damage could be catastrophic or fatal.
 If you or someone you love has been injured while on a construction site, do not wait another moment to secure the legal representation that you deserve.

-At Mitchell & Danoff Law Firm, our Bay Area personal injury lawyer works hard to provide you with the highest level of representation to maximize your compensation after an accident.
+At Mitchell & Danoff Law Firm, our San Jose personal injury lawyer works hard to provide you with the highest level of representation to maximize your compensation after an accident.
 Call (888) 483-8614 today for a free case evaluation!

 Common Types of Construction Accidents